 At first I thought of the abandoner.
-I thought of how he or she encourages others to “Join the Club,” how they so often engage in destructive behaviors, encouraging others to leave their homes when life gets difficult.
-That desire to not be the only one in sin is strong enough to even encourage an end to their family and friends’ marriages.
+I thought of how he or she encourages others to “Join the Club,” how they so often engage in destructive behaviors, encouraging others to leave their homes when life gets difficult – and life always gets temporarily difficult at some point or another.
+That desire to not be the only one in sin is strong enough to even encourage an end to the Sacred Marriages of family and friends.

 Then I thought of the abandoned.
-I thought of how strong the urge to gossip about the ex and all the hateful things he or she does can be, how easy it is to fall into tireless complaints, and to get dragged down by the never ending struggle forced upon one by altered finances, too quickly passing time, and diminished belief in self-worth.
+I thought of how strong the urge to gossip about the ex and all the hateful things he or she does can be, how easy it is to fall into tireless complaints, and to get dragged down by the never ending struggle forced upon one by altered finances, too quickly passing time especially with children, and diminished belief in self-worth.

 Finally, I thought about those in intact but struggling marriages.
 I thought of how when two people are struggling to stay married it can be so easy to not really see, SEE, the other person.
 I thought of how easy it is to avoid eye contact, gentle touches, soft caresses, and reassuring gestures.
 I thought of how easy it is to turn to another.